ScribeUp/scribeup-sdk-ios/README.md

 end
 ```

+### Integration Options

+The ScribeUp SDK provides two ways to integrate subscription management into your app:

+1. **Modal Presentation** - Using `SubscriptionManagerViewController`
+2. **Embedded Widget** - Using `SubscriptionManagerWidgetView`

-### SubscriptionManagerViewController
+#### SubscriptionManagerViewController

-`SubscriptionManagerViewController` is a UIViewController subclass that lets you easily integrate the subscription manager into your app.
+`SubscriptionManagerViewController` is a UIViewController subclass that lets you easily integrate the subscription manager as a modal presentation.
 For example, you can present it like this:

 ```swift
 import ScribeUpSDK